quicwg/base-drafts/draft-ietf-quic-qpack.md

 Each header block contains a Largest Reference {{header-prefix}} which identifies the table state necessary for decoding.
 If the greatest absolute index in the dynamic table is less than the value of the Largest Reference, the stream is considered "blocked."
-While blocked, header field data should remain in the blocked stream's flow control window.
+While blocked, header field data SHOULD remain in the blocked stream's flow control window.
 When the Largest Reference is zero, the frame contains no references to the dynamic table and can always be processed immediately.
 A stream becomes unblocked when the greatest absolute index in the dynamic table becomes greater than or equal to the Largest Reference for all header blocks the decoder has started reading from the stream.
-If a decoder encounters a header block where the actual largest reference is not equal to the Largest Reference declared in the prefix, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.
+If the decoder encounters a header block where the actual largest reference is not equal to the Largest Reference declared in the prefix, it MAY treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

-A decoder can permit the possibility of blocked streams by setting SETTINGS_QPACK_BLOCKED_STREAMS to a non-zero value (see {{configuration}}).
-This setting specifies an upper bound on the number of streams which can be blocked.
+The SETTINGS_QPACK_BLOCKED_STREAMS setting (see {{configuration}}) specifies an upper bound on the number of streams which can be blocked.
+An encoder MUST limit the number of streams which could become blocked to the value of SETTINGS_QPACK_BLOCKED_STREAMS at all times.
+Note that the decoder might not actually become blocked on every stream which risks becoming blocked.
+If the decoder encounters more blocked streams than it promised to support, it MUST treat this as a stream error of type HTTP_QPACK_DECOMPRESSION_FAILED.

 An encoder can decide whether to risk having a stream become blocked.
 If permitted by the value of SETTINGS_QPACK_BLOCKED_STREAMS, compression efficiency